 How to Apply

-US Fulbright scholars in possession of a letter of invitation should contact their local Fulbright Commission or US Embassy Public Affairs Section stating their wish to apply for travel funds through the Regional Travel Program.
-Requests may also be submitted by commission/PAS in the receiving county where the activity will take place.
-Requests should be sent approximately four weeks in advance of the projected visit to: RTP@aminef.or.id (attention Ms. Astrid Lim, Senior Program Officer, or Mr. Rizqi Arifuddin, Associate Program Officer).
+US Fulbright scholars with a letter of invitation should contact their local Fulbright Commission or US Embassy Public Affairs Section stating their wish to apply for travel funds through the Regional Travel Program.
+Commission/PAS may also submit requests in the receiving county where the activity will occur.
+Requests should be sent approximately four weeks before the projected visit to RTP@aminef.or.id (attention to Ms. Astrid Lim, Senior Program Officer, or Mr. Rizqi Arifuddin, Program Officer).
 Fulbright scholars may not submit requests directly to AMINEF without going through a commission/PAS.

 Eligibility